 When I first got into social media – the return was all very speculative.
 No one had really found a decent way to feedback to customers about how it was actually benefiting them.

-It's all very well and good telling Clients that a brilliant Social campaign allows you to hug your customers and share knitting patterns - what they want to know is why this sharing of knitting benefits their company.
+It’s all very well and good telling clients that a brilliant social campaign allows you to reach your customers in a way they have never done before – what they want to know is why this benefits their company.

-Why shouldn't they expect a decent answer to this question?
-They haven't put blood, sweat, tears and the development of a severe caffeine addiction into this brand for no reason - they want it to succeed goshdarnit!
+Why shouldn’t they expect a decent answer to this question?
+They haven’t put blood, sweat, tears into this brand for no reason – they want it to succeed, goshdarnit!

 Trouble is, when you don’t work towards a goal that has been specified at the start of the project – how can you measure it?

 Don’t mistake Social Media for something that doesn’t require a strategy; it’s a truly lucrative part of your digital marketing.

 The easiest thing to do when telling your clients how awesome social is, is to ask them what they would like to see an increase of